jatm80/expiring-links/README.md

 Go app to create links that expire after a while.

-For testing use the following Docker compose:
+## For local testing use the following Docker compose:

 ```
 services: